-The Montreal Convention’s international baggage liability limit is adjusted for inflation every five years by the International Civil Aviation Organization (ICAO).
+The Montreal Convention’s international baggage liability limit is reviewed for inflationary adjustment every five years by the International Civil Aviation Organization (ICAO).

 In the few situations when the Montreal Convention does not apply to travel to and from the United States, an older treaty called the “Warsaw Convention” may apply.